embulk/embulk/docs/eeps/draft-embulk-system-properties-and-embulk-home.md

 Introduction
 =============

 Real operations of Embulk often need system-wide configurations, not just per-plugin user configurations.
-Embulk had "System Config" for that purpose, but it did not cover sufficient use-cases.
+Embulk had "System Config" for that purpose, but the System Config did not cover sufficient use-cases.

-The new system-wide configuration mechanism, "Embulk System Properties", has been introduced along with a new concept of the "Embulk Home" directory, through Embulk v0.10.
-This EEP explains the motivation to migrate for the Embulk System Properties from System Config, and the design of Embulk System Properties and Embulk Home.
+The new system-wide configuration mechanism, "Embulk System Properties", has been introduced along with a new concept of the "Embulk Home" directory through Embulk v0.10.
+This EEP explains the motivation to migrate System Config to the Embulk System Properties, and the design of Embulk System Properties and Embulk Home.

 Background
 ===========